jwatte/donkey_racing/protocol/Protocol.md

 sub-endpoints would exist directly under MISC (they are only valid under the endpoint semantic type that defines them.)

-The property semantics defined under MISC include:
+The property semantics defined under MISC (and any other endpoint) include:

     - MISC_VALUE    - any type - any name - any value
     - MISC_DISABLE  - type uint8 - name "disable" - value 0 for an available endpoint, value 0xff for